 top of page

-Qixi Festival the Double Seventh — Women's Holiday and the Love Legend of Vega
+Qixi Festival — A Women's Holiday and the Love Legend of Vega

-Qixi, also named Qiqiao Festival or Double Seventh Festival, is a traditional festival for women celebrated on the 7th of July in the Traditional Chinese Calendar.
+Qixi, also known as the Qiqiao Festival or Double Seventh Festival, is a traditional celebration dedicated to women.

 In ancient China, Vega represented the goddess that weaved all clouds in the sky and was in charge of the textile industry on earth.